incubus-network/hightable/docs/backup.md

-# Unchained coinstack backup & restore
+# Hightable coinstack backup & restore

 Automated backup can be configured via nodestack config.
 Alternatively, manual snapshots can be taken either with the use of `VolumeSnapshot` k8s crd's, or via the EC2 Volume Snapshot mechanism.